-1.26 Use of multiple year data and the range concept:
+1.29 Use of multiple year data and the range concept:

 Central Board of Direct Taxes (CBDT) on October 20, 2015 issued the final rules ie, Rule 10B(5) and Rule 10CA to give effect to the use of 'multiple year data' and 'range concept'.
-These rules are applicable to international transactions and specified domestic transactions that are entered into by taxpayers on or after 1 April 2014.
+These rules are applicable to international transactions and specified domestic transactions that are entered into by taxpayers on or after 1 April, 2014.
+Rule 10CA contains illustrations of application of the arm's length range concept.